bguiz/angular-ember-compare/content/mvc/mvc-overview.md

 In the early days of the web, all web sites made one request to the server, and the server responded with the entire web page to be displayed.
-Query parameters, cookies, and HTTP request headers were about as much variation and interactivity as one could achieve.
+Query parameters, cookies, and request headers were just about all a web developer had in his or her toolkit with with interactivity could be accomlished.
 Web servers did all the grunt work rendering dynamic web pages.

-Then Microsoft came up with XMLHttpRequest, a means to send a request to the server and receive the request, entirely using Javascript run within a web page.
+This all changed when Microsoft [released IE5 with `XMLHttpRequest`](http://en.wikipedia.org/wiki/XMLHttpRequest#Support_in_Internet_Explorer_versions_5.2C_5.5.2C_and_6), which was a means to send a request to the server and receive the request.
+This was the first time that this could be done entirely using Javascript run within a web page.

-Quite often, this was used to swap the contents of one `<div>` on the page verbatim with the returned response.
+At first, this was used to swap the contents of one `<div>` on the page verbatim with the returned response.
 Responses were originally HTML fragments to be used as such.
 This then evolved to XML to represent data that would be parsed by Javascript in the browser.
 This went by the name of *Asynchronous Javascript and XML*, or AJAX.